tatjudy/employee-manager-firebase/README.md

 An application that includes a home page, login page, and register page.

+Here are instructions on how to deploy using firebase.

 # React Firebase Starter Kit
 Starter kit is just an extension of the create react app project [Create React App](https://github.com/facebook/create-react-app).